Middle East Books – Living Books For Kids

 Middle East Books – The Arab World

-For those of you looking for children’s books with a Muslim worldview then the Australian Islamic Bookstore site has lots to pick from.
-This Muslim Homeschool mummy blogger has some CM book suggestions.
+For those of you looking for children’s books with a Muslim worldview, this Muslim Homeschool mummy blogger has some CM book suggestions.

 The below list are mostly from a Christian worldview.